-Changes in dimension, proportion, and appearance of the labia and other vulvar features are desired for individual situations.
-Disproportionately large labia and other genital skin folds interfere with function and hygiene.
-Cosmetic appearance within normal range is important.
-Athletic women, dancers, swimmers, and others who compete prefer a trim contour to fit performance gear better.
-Hygiene may be simplified by reduction of long, thick, or redundant hanging labii.
+Many women want an improved appearance, even though their existing situation is normal.
+Athletic women, dancers, swimmers, and other competitors prefer a trim contour to fit performance gear better and minimize friction.
+Hygiene may be simplified by the reduction of long, thick, irregular, or redundant hanging labii.
 Hair removal and small intimate wear expose more vulvar anatomy.
-Reducing larger structures keeps them within bounds of clothing and balanced with a diminished covering of hair.
-Countenance in genital appearance improves the sexual experience for both men and women.
+Reducing larger structures keeps them within bounds of clothing and balanced with the diminished amount of surrounding hair.
+Confidence in genital appearance improves sexual experience of both men and women.
 Thick skin over the clitoris in women who achieve clitoral based orgasm may delay or diminish the response.
-Some just want to eliminate self awareness of hanging labia, or a visible “camel toe” in form fitting swimwear or body suits.
+Some just want to eliminate self-awareness of hanging labia or a visible “camel toe” in form-fitting swimwear or body suits.

-Your desired result will be demonstrated with a surgical marker to demonstrate to you the solution to resolve issues with each area.
+Your desired result will be demonstrated with a surgical marker so you’ll understand the proposed procedure in advance.
 Sensation and function are ALWAYS preserved, and appearance is ALWAYS improved.
 Unlike many surgeons, Dr. Laverson performs these procedures with optical magnification to achieve precision in every aspect of the result.
 The modified wedge procedure we favor offers a trim feminine appearance with no visible scar and matches darker outer skin pigment with inner pink mucosal pigment border.
-Sometimes, removal of more labia in a secondary procedure is necessary, this is always a much lesser and easier procedure for both doctor and patient than the initial labiaplasty, and is far preferable to over-reducing.
+Sometimes, removal of more labia in a secondary procedure is necessary, but if so, it is a lesser and easier procedure for both doctor and patient than the initial labiaplasty, and is far preferable to over-reducing.